kfischer-okarin/mcp-compose/docs/adr/0001-use-ruby.md

 - 👎🏻 Tooling and libraries are not as mature as for Python or TypeScript.
 - 👎🏻 Common best practices or patterns for MCP Server development in Ruby are not yet established.
 So I will have to come up with my own.
+  - But this is also a fun opportunity to come up with some.